SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 ## Getting Selenium Manager
 For most users, direct interaction with Selenium Manager is not required since the Selenium bindings use it internally.
 Nevertheless, if you want to *play* with Selenium Manager or use it for your use case involving driver or browser management, you can get the Selenium Manager binaries in different ways:

 - From the Selenium repository.
 The Selenium Manager source code is stored in the main Selenium repo under the folder [rust](https://github.com/SeleniumHQ/selenium/tree/trunk/rust).
-Moreover, you can find the compiled versions for Windows, Linux, and macOS in the [common folder](https://github.com/SeleniumHQ/selenium/tree/trunk/common/manager) of this repo.
+Moreover, you can find the compiled versions for Windows, Linux, and macOS in the [Selenium Manager Artifacts](https://github.com/SeleniumHQ/selenium_manager_artifacts) repo.
+The stable Selenium Manager binaries (i.e., those distributed in the latest stable Selenium version) are linked in this [file](https://github.com/SeleniumHQ/selenium/blob/trunk/common/selenium_manager.bzl).
 - From the build workflow.
-Selenium Manager is compiled using a [GitHub Actions workflow]((https://github.com/SeleniumHQ/selenium/actions/workflows/build-selenium-manager.yml)).
+Selenium Manager is compiled using a [GitHub Actions workflow]((https://github.com/SeleniumHQ/selenium/actions/workflows/ci-rust.yml)).
 This workflow creates binaries for Windows, Linux, and macOS.
 You can download these binaries from these workflow executions.
 - From the cache.
 As of version 4.15.0 of the Selenium Java bindings, the Selenium Manager binary is extracted and copied to the cache folder.
 For instance, the Selenium Manager binary shipped with Selenium 4.15.0 is stored in the folder `~/.cache/selenium/manager/0.4.15`).

 ## Examples